Wellskin Dermatology & Aesthetics

 The symptoms of hidradenitis suppurativa can vary and range from mild to severe.
 In areas where skin folds over itself or rubs against other areas of skin, you might notice:

-When you come to Access Dermatology Clinic with symptoms of hidradenitis suppurativa, the team performs a detailed evaluation.
+When you come to Wellskin Dermatology & Aesthetic Clinic with symptoms of hidradenitis suppurativa, the team performs a detailed evaluation.

 The lesions that come with hidradenitis suppurativa are easy to mistake for ingrown hairs and other more common conditions, so the team asks questions about your symptoms and how or when they occur.